coolguy6764/mdl/README.md

 ## About

-mdl is a simple script to download music from Youtube, SoundCloud and other websites, in one command.
+mdl is a script using youtube-dl to download music in the flac format and metaflac to add metadata to it.

 It allows you to:
  - store the music in a structured folder hierarchy
- - add a cover image
- - integrate album, artist, genre and year
+ - integrate cover image, album, artist, genre and year
  - remove unwanted expressions from titles
- - extract artist from music title
+ - extract artist from music titles

 ## Install

 1. Clone or download the repository
 2. Open a terminal, go to the downloaded folder and run `sudo ./install.sh`
-3. Open a new terminal and check the installation with `mdl -h`
+3. Run `mdl -h` to check the installation

 To uninstall the program, execute `sudo ./uninstall.sh`.

-*Note: youtube-dl, ffmpeg and mid3v2 are required.
+*Note: youtube-dl and flac packages are required.
 So if they are not installed, the script will install them using **apt** or **pacman**.
 They can be removed with the uninstall script.*

 ## Use case
 1. Choose a playlist or a music on one of the [websites managed by youtube-dl](https://github.com/ytdl-org/youtube-dl/tree/master/youtube_dl/extractor)
-2. Open a teminal and launch the script with the options and arguments wanted
+2. Open a teminal and launch the script with the wanted options
 3. Check the result with your favorite music player

 ## Examples

-*Note: Almost every options are compatible, but in these examples I chose to limit the number of options for a better understanding.*
+*Note: Almost all options are compatible, but in these examples options are showed separatly for a better understanding.*

 - **Minimal**